apace100/origins-docs/docs/fluid_conditions.md

 ---
-title: Damage Conditions
+title: Fluid Conditions
-date: 2021-04-04
+date: 2021-06-23
 ---
-# Damage Conditions
+# Fluid Conditions

 Fluid Conditions operate on a `FluidState`, essentially which fluid (if any) exists, as well as properties of the fluid.